 B. Option #2: 4' from the ground to a maximum height of 10' from the ground.
 Pitcher's legal motions allowed in actual delivery of the pitch.
 After assuming the pitching position on the pitcher's plate, the pitcher must present the ball in front of his body (for at least one second) in either one or both hands before starting the delivery motions.
 Note: All pitching rules that apply to the pitcher's actions before and during the release of the pitch along with the restrictions on height, speed, etc., shall remain the same.
 The pitcher may hold or grip the ball in any manner before delivery.
 Only a definite underhand motion is permitted in the delivery of the pitch.
 The pitcher may release the pitched ball in any manner when delivering the pitch.
 This includes any and all types of delivery.
-After the pitcher presents the ball, he may make any windup or arm motions desired, batter's box.
+After the pitcher presents the ball, he may make any windup or arm motions desired, either in front of his body, above his head or behind his back, including stops and pauses in these motions.

+Once the pitcher begins his delivery motions; the umpire shall not give a call or signal for "time" unless something unusual occurs.
+The pitched ball must be released within 5 seconds from the time the pitcher has the ball and the batter has taken his position in the batter's box.
 From this point, the umpire shall not give a call or signal for "time" unless something unusual occurs.
 Pitcher must face home plate on delivery of pitch.
 Realizing that the pitcher does not fool very many batters to the extent that they cannot hit the ball, it is desired that pitchers are not handicapped by technicalities, when they do develop a new technique or delivery that, perhaps, will add to the pleasure and appeal to the spectators, as long as the pitcher adheres to the basic pitching rules.

-After the pitcher presents the ball, he may make any windup or arm motions desired, either in front of his body, above his head or behind his back, including stops and pauses in these motions.

-Once the pitcher begins his delivery motions; the umpire shall not give a call or signal for "time" unless something unusual occurs.
-The pitched ball must be released within 5 seconds from the time the pitcher has the ball and the batter has taken his position in the

 C. The speed of the pitch and height of the pitched ball are left entirely to the judgment of the umpire.
 (NOTE: For sake of uniformity in decisions, any doubtful pitch should be ruled as an illegal pitch).
 The umpire shall warn a pitcher who delivers a pitch with EXCESSIVE SPEED that repeating such EXCESSIVE SPEED PITCH will cause the pitcher's removal from the pitcher's position for the remainder of the game.
-A pitch that does not arc the full 4 or 6 feet as required (flat level pitch) may not be an EXCESSIVE SPEED PITCH, but merely an illegal pitch.
+A pitch that does not are the full 4 or 6 feet as required (flat level pitch) may not be an EXCESSIVE SPEED PITCH, but merely an illegal pitch.